Frequently Asked Dental Questions

 When Should I Take My Child To The Dentist For The First Time ?

 Based on various surveys the average age at first visit is 2 years however AAPD ( American Academy of Pediatric Dentistry) recommends that a child go to the dentist by age 1 or within six months after the first tooth erupts.
 Primary teeth typically begin growing in around 6 months of age.

 Tt is very important to keep baby teeth in place until they are lost naturally.
 The primary teeth are important for many reasons including:

 - Help chew properly to maintain good nutrition.

 - Save space for permanent teeth.

-- Promoting a healthy smile to help children with their look.
+- Promoting a healthy smile to help children with.